Reviews

 While we covered the main tufting supplies you need to create your first rug, there are a few optional materials.

-If you want to put a specific character or design on a rug, having a projector might help you make it exact.
+If you want to put a specific character or design on a rug, having an art projector might help you make it exact.
 You can easily project the image onto your backing fabric and not have to worry about trying to freehand.
-The Crosstour model on Amazon is a popular (and inexpensive) choice.

 For faster and more precise trimming of your finished rug, you might also want a hair trimmer.
 If you have one lying around, you could use a hair or pet trimmer, or grab these particular clippers and give your rug the perfect haircut!